-To hire or not to hire a cybersecurity technical writer; that is the question, if Shakespeare were to ask it.
+To hire or not to hire a cybersecurity technical writer, that is the question, if Shakespeare were to ask it.
 However, many start-ups, businesses, and high-tech firms are asking the question.
 How should a company decide whether to hire someone as specialized as a cybersecurity technical writer, or as well-rounded as a content writer?
 Is there a difference?
 Continue reading to learn more!

 What qualities are unique to cybersecurity technical writers?

 - Specialized Expertise: Cybersecurity technical writers have spent their entire careers dedicated to the cybersecurity space.
 Their knowledge areas of focus will already include cybersecurity documentation, cloud security, blue team operations, digital forensics, industrial control systems, incident management plans, disaster recovery, and business continuity plans.
-This built-in knowledge that the writer have reduces time that would otherwise be spent researching a topic, further increasing time and resources to complete more complex writing assignments.
+This built-in knowledge that the writer has reduces time that would otherwise be spent researching a topic, further increasing time and resources available to complete more complex writing assignments.

 - Value Input: Not only are cybersecurity technical writers skilled in documentation style and formatting, they have mastered the art of working alongside cybersecurity subject matter experts (SMEs), engineers, product designers, and software developers in the field.
 The cybersecurity technical writer’s unique vantage point can improve user experience and usability to update and improve product design as well as building a FAQ database for customers.

 - Reduced Errors and Omissions: By choosing a cybersecurity technical writer, you reduce your business’ exposure to potentially devastating inaccuracies and vulnerabilities caused by a less specialized technical writer.
-This will drastically increase processing times and minimize edits and revisions.
+This will drastically decrease processing times and minimize edits and revisions.